 I not only decided to finally accept my situation; but I decided to talk about it as well.
 I wasn’t thinking when I decided to post it; but somehow I felt better after doing that despite never wanting to talk about it.
 I still relapsed a few times and those voices kept talking to me.
 It was never easy to just get better all of a sudden; but I realised that when I wrote about it, I felt better.
 It was so hard (still is), to write about it; and realise how long I’ve kept quiet when I was the only one in pain.
 That’s why I decided to talk about it and little by little, I started feeling better.

-The day I completed the 3rd part of my post on bullying and suicide, I was extremely depressed and I forced myself to write that post as an encouragement for myself; and I ended up feeling better just by writing about the pain I felt; I also wrote a poem titled “Dedicated to Suicide“.
+The day I completed the 3rd part of one post, I was extremely depressed and I forced myself to write that post as an encouragement for myself; and I ended up feeling better just by writing about the pain I felt; I also wrote a poem titled.
 It’s a bit disturbing so I can’t post it; but I can privately send it to anyone who might want to read it.
 Ever since then, I haven’t relapsed or felt the need to hurt myself.
 I’m no longer ashamed of, nor do I hate myself; and I’m just trying to be happy.
 I refuse to let anything affect me or make me feel bad about myself or who I’m becoming; I’ve learned to stand up for and defend myself.

 I’ve realised that we all deal with pain in our own way; but, accepting our situation is the first step, speaking up is the second, and accepting help is the third.
 Took me so long to get to the first step, but now I feel better and positive.
 I feel safe and good in my own body and mind.
 And having my good friends around me has actually brightened me up inside.
 I feel alive; and now I’m trying to give myself a chance to just be me.
 To let go and be happy; something I’ve always wanted deep down despite my strong and sometimes cold personality.
 And, I don’t care if anyone I know sees this because they’ve never understood it; they never noticed.
 I’m starting over and I’m loving this new change.
 Honestly, that’s what matters at the moment.